"If your waist is ‘thickening’, your body-shape is changing and you are going into or through menopause, then let me explain why!"

 5. HIGH STRESS LEVELS – My number 5 reason, is for you not to forget that even though you still ‘feel young’, your internal cells, tissues and organs are ageing.
 This means that our body doesn’t resist stress as well as it used to, so blood pressure, heart rate and temperature go up more readily when we are feeling stressed and overwhelmed as we continue our busy lives.
 Some stress is good for us, but the problem in our menopause transition is that too much stress (and this includes from not sleeping and/ or too much exercise) increases cortisol levels.
 This powerful hormone is one of your stress hormones but it works in conjunction with melatonin, your sleep hormone.
 Too much stress (emotionally and physically) interferes with your sleep.
 When you don’t sleep, your insulin levels stay high and you resist overnight fat-burning.
 It’s a vicious cycle as so many women find.

-This powerful programme teaches you how to use lifestyle change that allows you to lose weight and age healthily.
+This powerful programme teaches you how to use scientifically evidenced lifestyle change allowing you to lose weight and age healthily.
 It puts menopause into ‘wellness’ not ‘sickness’.
-It’s called ‘Transform Me’ because that’s what it did for me, when my research on women’s healthy ageing helped me shift 15kg, improve my cholesterol and reduce hot flushes, restless legs and sore joints.
+I called the 12 week programme ‘Transform Me’ because that’s what it did for me.
+Using research from women’s healthy ageing studies, this taught me how to change my own lifestyle to shift 15kg, improve my cholesterol and reduce hot flushes, restless legs and sore joints.
 My story is HERE …

 Wendy Sweet, PhD/ Women’s Healthy Ageing Researcher & MyMT Creator & Coach/ Member: Australasian Society of Lifestyle Medicine/ NZ REPS Registered Exercise Specialist

 - Edwards, B. & Jin Li, .
 Endocrinology of menopause.
 Periodontology, 61, 177–194.